-- Promoting Peace: We provide education and training to strengthen peace efforts and support long-term peacebuilding in areas affected by conflict.
-Of particular importance is the funding of several Rotary Peace Centers located throughout the world. - 2.
-Fighting Disease: More than 100 million people are pushed into poverty each year because of medical costs.
+1. Peace and Conflict Prevention / Resolution: We provide education and training to strengthen peace efforts and support long-term peacebuilding in areas affected by conflict.
+Of particular importance is the funding of seven Rotary Peace Centers located throughout the world.

+- 2. Disease Prevention and Treatment: More than one hundred million people are pushed into poverty each year because of medical costs.
 We provide aid where possible and aggressively work to prevent the spread of major diseases such as polio, HIV/AIDS, and malaria.
-Polio Plus is the crown jewel of our worldwide efforts. - Providing Clean Water, Sanitation and Hygiene: More than 2.5 billion people lack access to adequate sanitation facilities.
-We routinely help communities develop sustainable water and sanitation systems and we provide education on clean water and sanitation procedures.

-- 4. Saving Mothers and Children: Nearly 6 million children under the age of five die each year due to malnutrition, poor health, and inadequate sanitation.
+Polio Plus is the crown jewel of our worldwide efforts. - 3.
+Water and Sanitation: More than 2.5 billion people lack access to adequate sanitation facilities.
+We routinely help communities develop sustainable water and sanitation systems and we provide education on clean water and sanitation procedures. - 4.
+Maternal and Child Health: Nearly 6 million children under the age of five die each year due to malnutrition, poor health, and inadequate sanitation.
 We expand access to quality care, so mothers and their children can live and grow stronger. - 5.
-Supporting Education: Worldwide over 67 million children have no access to education and more than 775 million people over the age of 15 are illiterate.
+Basic Education and Literacy: Worldwide over sixty-seven million children have no access to education and more than 775 million people over the age of 15 are illiterate.
 We support basic education and literacy, reduce gender disparity in education and increase adult literacy. - 6.
-Growing Local Economies: Nearly 1.4 billion unemployed people live on less than \$1.25 a day.
+Economic and Community Development: Nearly 1.4 billion unemployed people live on less than \$1.25 a day.
 We work to enhance economic and community development and to create the opportunities that empower individuals to support themselves. - 7.
-Protecting the environment: Rotary members are tackling environmental issues the way they always do: coming up with projects, using their connections to change policy and planning for the future.
+Protecting the environment: Rotary members are tackling environmental issues the way they always do: producing projects, using their connections to change policy and planning for the future.